 - 2 jalapenos finely diced

 - 2 garlic cloves minced

 - 20 corn husks

-- Combine cornmeal, bacon grease, baking powder, chicken broth, cumin, garlic, salt, and jalapenos in a large mixing bowl.
+- Combine masa harina, bacon grease, baking powder, chicken broth, cumin, garlic, salt, and jalapenos in a large mixing bowl.
 Stir until thoroughly combined.

 - Put a corn husk on a plate or flat surface.
 Put 2 tablespoons of batter in the corn husk, in the shape of a triangle.

 - Close the corn husk so that it stays in a triangular shape and locks the batter in.

 - Tie a string or long strip of corn husk around the triangle, so that it doesn't open during steaming.
 Place in the steaming basket and repeat until you are out of batter.

 - Steam for 1 hour.
 Serve the corundas with sour cream and red salsa.